 The last stop on our family day out in London was Paddington station.
 We were heading back to our hotel at Heathrow airport and we took a Circle Line train from Tower Hill direct to Paddington Station.
 I had forgotten that there is a Paddington Bear shop there, naturally because this station is where Paddington Bear first arrived in London.

-There are lots of places to take toddlers in London as I hope I’ve shown.
-You need not be worrying about visiting London with toddlers and whether you can find interesting and enjoyable things for them to see and do.
+There are lots of attractions for toddlers in London as I hope I’ve shown.
+You need not be worrying about visiting London with a toddler and wondering whether you can find interesting and enjoyable things for them to see and do.
 London is filled with so many attractions, that you are bound to find a few to take your little ones to.
-Our list includes just some of the best things to do in London with toddlers.
+Our list includes just some of the best things to do with a toddler in London.
 But don’t be limited by these.Â

 And if your family loves the theatre, why not check out this Family Day Out in London post by Freddie’s Mummy for some theatrical inspiration for your own family day out in London.

 Tips for Visiting London with a Toddler

 As well as deciding what to do with a toddler in London, you also need to consider the more practical aspects of visiting the city, such as how to get there, where to stay and how you get around London with a toddler.
 In this section I’m going to help you with these.